 Republicans Against Marijuana Prohibition Founder Ann Lee is a lifelong Republican.
-In 1990, after a workplace accident that put her 28 year old son, Richard, in a wheelchair as a paraplegic, he stumbled upon research that proffered marijuana as a possible relief for his severe nerve pain.
+In 1990, after a workplace accident that put her 28 year old son, Richard, in a wheelchair as a paraplegic, he stumbled upon research that showed marijuana as a possible relief for his severe nerve pain.
 Though Ann once believed marijuana to be a dangerous “gateway” drug, she recognized the very real medical benefit that cannabis offered her son.
 Believing Richard and after a lot of research, Ann and Bob Lee began to question the illegality of marijuana and came to the conclusion that the plant was good medicine and ought to be legal.

 For over 15 years, Richard Lee has used marijuana responsibly, built several businesses, and been called a prominent citizen of Oakland, California by a member of Oakland’s city council.
 Richard’s medical use led Ann to activism on the issue.